viktorchernev/DescribeDocumentation/documentation.jekyll/content/reference/change-log/v 0.9.3/quirks/Text Link Text.md

 ---
 layout: page
 title: Text Link Text
-permalink: /v093/quirks/quirk-1
+permalink: /language/reference/versioning/v093/quirks/quirk-1/
 exclude: true
 ---
-_QUIRK: Text Link Text_
+<br>_QUIRK: Text Link Text_

 When we have text, followed by a link and some other text, the second text is interpreted as second entry.
 This is with the current implementation and Describe v0.9 grammar.